jeseyfried/xanthan-web.github.io/guides/github-images.md

 - Click the `Commit Change` button
 - Click the pencil icon to edit your image
 - Update the path just above the edit window (use backspace and / to edit the path)
-- Usually it's best to keep images in your `/assets/images/` folder

 ## Referencing your image